Mafzii/the-vault/Frontend/The Odin Project.md

 - Short circuit evaluation in logical operations (using the fact that OR will stop after the first truthy value, AND will stop after the first falsy value)
 - JS is single threaded.
 The call stack works by creating a global execution context (main() or global()) and subsequent function execution contexts
 - Anonymous functions are functions without names, often passed as arguments to other functions

+### Intermediate HTML & CSS
+- Use semantic HTML when a piece of text needs to be emphasized, if it needs to be styled then a CSS property is enough
+- Letter spacing can be used in negative to create a overlapping effect
+- Line height changes the space between lines (only applies to wrapped text), used for readability
+- Use overflow to add scrollbars to content that exceeds its containers width or height
+-